-Suggestions for teachers: We are looking for work that focuses on the Holocaust as an inspiration for a world that is free of racism, disrespect and intolerance.
-Last year, we focused on bullying as a first step towards more serious injustices.
-This year’s theme goes further: our duty to step in when we see abuses.
+Suggestions for teachers: We are looking for work that focuses on the Holocaust as an inspiration for a world that is free of racism, bullying, disrespect and intolerance.
 Our hope is for students to feel that they can impact the future in their everyday relations with their peers, and express this message in their writing.
 Your students cannot change the past, but they can change the future.
 Please discourage the usual symbols and platitudes and encourage students to look forward to what kind of world we could have if we take the lessons of the Holocaust to heart.

 Because of the large volume of entries we receive each year – both art and writing – please try to send us only your students’ best work.

-Important: this year we are asking teachers to e-mail entries to us rather than sending them through the mail.
-This will simplify and expedite the process for you and us both.
-You need to include a cover sheet with the student’s name and grade, teacher’s name, and school; the entry itself should not include any of this information, in order to ensure anonymity in judging.
+Important: You may either e-mail entries or send them by regular mail.
+If mailing hard copy, you need to include a cover sheet with the student’s name and grade, teacher’s name, and school; the entry itself should not include any of this information, in order to ensure anonymity in judging.
+Please send three copies.
 Entries coming directly from students will not be accepted – they need to come through a teacher, except in the case of home-schooled students.

-Your entry can be fiction, nonfiction, prose, drama or poetry.
+Your entry may be fiction, nonfiction, prose, drama or poetry.